-GCSAA and the golf industry need information specific to the environmental attributes of golf courses, including natural resource inventories, management inputs and environmental stewardship practices.
-This information provides baseline data for documenting changes in environmental practices over time and helps set priorities for education, research, member services and other environmental programs.
-The data also helps us respond to governmental inquiries and answer the public's questions about environmental issues.
+GCSAA and the golf industry needed information specific to the environmental attributes of golf courses, including natural resource inventories, management inputs and environmental stewardship practices.
+This information provided baseline data for documenting changes in environmental practices over time and helps set priorities for education, research, member services and other environmental programs.
+The data also helped GCSAA respond to governmental inquiries and answer the public's questions about environmental issues.
 Before the Golf Course Environmental Profile, existing environmental data was very limited, and not complete, uniform or centralized.

-GCSAA and the EIFG will use the data to:
+GCSAA and the EIFG used the data to: